viviRbi/vyNote/frontend/Angular.md

 What is an EventEmitter and when would you use one?

-Whatís the difference between using reactive and template-driven forms?
+What‚Äôs the difference between using reactive and template-driven forms?
 How would you setup each?

 How would you run your unit tests for an Angular project?